AI Text Tool

 Features

-Generates role-specific questions from the actual JD
+Generates 8-10 questions from the actual job description, not a generic list

 About Reverse Interview